Deleverage / Fold

 deleverageData

-Structure containing deleverage operation details including position token, collateral amount, borrow token, swap data, repay amount, and auxiliary data
+Structure containing deleverage operation details including position token, collateral amount, borrow token, swap data, repay amount, and auxiliary data.

 address